 To make a long story short, Steve didn’t make it successfully through the PIP process and was about to be let go.

 Then, something happened. . ..

 A role opened up in another part of the company that better suited Steve’s skill set and was the perfect motivational fit.
-Typically, an associate wasn’t eligible to interview for other roles while under a PIP.
-Because of the right job fit, my leadership, HR partner and I extended grace to Steve and approved his interview.
-Showing dignity for Steve, we agreed that sometimes people are in the wrong role and wanted to do the right thing for him.
+Typically, an associate wasn’t eligible to interview for other roles under a PIP.
+Because of the right job fit, my leadership, HR partner, and I extended grace to Steve and approved his interview.
+Showing dignity for Steve, we agreed that sometimes people are in the wrong role and want to do the right thing for him.

 And guess what? . . ..
 He got the job!

 What did I learn from my experience with Steve?

 - Be an Unselective Listener: Even though I sought wise counsel from others, I selectively listened to what they said.
 I pieced together what I wanted to hear and rationalized my decision.
 Admittedly, I had my own agenda, was stubborn, and acted out of arrogance.
 The Bible says, “Fools are headstrong and do what they like; wise people take advice.”
 (Proverbs 12:15 – The Message).
 If I’d listened early on, Steve and I wouldn’t have suffered through the challenging circumstances.
 My advice: When seeking counsel, objectively listen to others and don’t filter your thoughts with pre-determined bias.